PaulaRuizB/Embedded-Gait/README.md

     python ../mains/train_singlenet.py --model_version bmvc --experdir /path_experiments/ --use3d --prefix ft_pruning_10_bueno --nclasses 150 --epochs 100 --extraepochs 10 --initnet /path_experiments/of_baseline_bmvc_N150_datagen_of3D_opSGD_bs150_lr0.010000_dr0.40/model_without_198_filters_10_28.22.h5 --ftpruning --nofreeze

+### Energy consumption during feature extraction (FE).

+As you can see in tensorrt folder, we have modify the file sampleInference.cpp in our Nano device:

+    /usr/src/tensorrt/samples/common/

 ### Our [paper](https://www.sciencedirect.com/science/article/pii/S2210537922001457)

 If you find this code useful in your research, please consider citing: